Dr-Nipun-Lab/Dr-Nipun-Lab.github.io/_pages/research.md

 layout: single
 ---

-## Our Research Focus
+## Our Research Focuses on

-### 1. Multi-omics integration
-MOLI, TimeOmics, MEFISTO, WGCNA, Bayesian networks.

-### 2. Causal inference
-DoWhy, CausalML, bnlearn, pgmpy, temporal causal discovery.

-### 3. Clinical proteomics
+### Clinical Proteomics
-Identification of circulating biomarkers including fungal, bacterial, and host proteins.
+We apply high-resolution mass spectrometry to study circulating host and microbial proteins in patients with acute and chronic liver diseases.
+Our research aims to identify dynamic protein biomarkers—spanning both host and meta-proteomic signals—that reflect inflammation, immune dysfunction, organ failure, and mortality risk.
+These protein signatures are evaluated for their clinical utility and mechanistic relevance.

+---

+### Multi-Omics Integration
+We integrate transcriptomics, proteomics, and clinical datasets to gain systems-level insights into disease biology.
+Using methods such as MOLI, WGCNA, Bayesian networks, MEFISTO, and TimeOmics, we identify co-regulated gene–protein modules, temporal patterns, and cross-omic networks associated with disease severity, progression, and patient outcomes.

+---

+### Causal Inference
+Association alone is not enough—our lab employs causal modeling frameworks including DoWhy, CausalML, bnlearn, and pgmpy to infer directional relationships among genes, proteins, pathways, and clinical phenotypes.
+These models help uncover drivers of disease progression and allow mechanistically guided biomarker discovery.

+---

-### 4. Microbial & metaproteomics
+### Microbial & Metaproteomics
-Decoding interactions driving immune dysregulation in acute liver conditions.
+We characterize microbial peptides and proteins circulating in patient plasma to understand how bacteria and fungi influence host immunity and organ dysfunction.
+By integrating microbial signals with host transcriptomic and proteomic data, we investigate pathogen–host interactions that contribute to systemic inflammation, immune paralysis, and acute liver decompensation.

+---

-### 5. Computational method development
+### Computational Method Development
-Pipelines for QC, integration, causal analysis, and biomarker discovery.
+Our lab develops robust, reproducible computational workflows for multi-omics data processing and analysis.
+We build pipelines for quality control, normalization, integration, causal inference, module detection, and biomarker prioritization in R and Python.
+These tools support both internal research and collaborative projects across clinical and computational teams.